 Is enforced annual leave possible?

 It’s perfectly reasonable to enforce annual leave for employees.
 However, you need to adhere to certain rules as set out in the Working Time Regulations 1998 (WTR 1998).
-There are also strategic ways you can communicate with your staff for a smoother approach to enforcing leave.
+There are also strategic ways you can communicate with your staff for a smoother approach to enforced holidays at work.

 How to enforce annual leave

 For enforced annual leave, you need to give the employee notice that is at least twice as long as the amount of time you request that they take.
 So, for example a day of enforced annual leave requires 2 days’ notice at least.
 However, the more notice you give in advance, the more time the employee will have to make plans.

 Giving twice the amount of notice as the leave period is similarly the case for holiday leave notice, in terms of both employees requesting and managers denying annual leave.
 Cancelling annual leave, on the other hand, only requires the same amount of time in notice as the holiday itself would have been.